NaluKit/nalu/etc/wiki/06 Application.md

 **Important note: a start route can not have a parameter!**

 Using only a shell as start route will produce an error.

+### Custom alert and confirm
+Nalu offers the possibility to add a custom alert and confirm dialog.
+In case it is set, Nalu will use the custom dialog instead of the default dialog from the plugin.

+A custom alert needs to implement the `IsCustomAlertPresenter` and a custom confirm dialog needs to implement the `IsCustomConfirmPresenter`.

 ## Filter Annotation
 Nalu allows you to use filters to stop routings in order to interrupt a route before it is handled.
 In case a route is interrupted, you can redirect to another route.